-See "Item 5.
+For more information on our capital investments, see "Item 5.
 Operating and Financial Review and Prospects-Capital Expenditures."

-As of December 31, 2015, we owned 44 bottling plants company-wide.
-By country, as of such date, we had 17 bottling facilities in Mexico, 5 in Central America, 7 in Colombia, 4 in Venezuela, 9 in Brazil and 2 in Argentina.
+As of December 31, 2016, we owned 46 bottling plants company-wide.
+By country, as of such date, we had 17 bottling facilities in Mexico, 5 in Central America, 7 in Colombia, 4 in Venezuela, 11 in Brazil and 2 in Argentina.

-As of December 31, 2015, we operated 276 distribution centers, approximately 53.0% of which were in our Mexican territories.
-As of such date, we owned more than 84.0% of these distribution centers and leased the remainder.
+As of December 31, 2016, we operated 276 distribution centers, approximately 53.0% of which were in our Mexican territories.
+As of such date, we owned more than 85.0% of these distribution centers and leased the remainder.
 See "-The Company-Product Sales and Distribution."

-We maintain an "all risk" insurance policy covering our properties (owned and leased), machinery and equipment and inventories as well as losses due to business interruptions.
+We maintain an "all-risk" insurance policy covering our properties (owned and leased), machinery and equipment and inventories as well as losses due to business interruptions.
 The policy covers damages caused by natural disaster, including hurricane, hail, earthquake and damages caused by human acts, including explosion, fire, vandalism and riot; we also maintain a freight transport insurance policy that covers damages to goods in transit.
 In addition, we maintain a liability insurance policy that covers product liability.
 We purchase our insurance coverage through an insurance broker.
-In 2015, the policies for "all risk" property insurance and liability insurance were issued by Mapfre Tepeyac, S.A. and the policy for freight transport insurance was issued by ACE Seguros, S.A.
+In 2016, the policies for "all-risk" property insurance were issued by Chubb de México, Compañía de Seguros S.A. de C.V., the liability insurance was issued by Mapfre Tepeyac Seguros S.A. and the policy for freight transport insurance was issued by AXA Seguros, S.A. de C.V.
 We believe that our coverage is consistent with the coverage maintained by similar companies.